 We have in our vocabulary a set of words with no discrimination between plural and singular conjugates.
 Words like sheep, popcorn, sheep.
 We have words that derive plurality from strange rules: children, teeth, men.

+But stranger yet is are words like mice and people.
 These collectivize plurals into a singular entity.
 Yet, "people" does not denote connectedness amongst species, as “mice” does- that term would be "humans".

 I’m here to argue that "people" diminishes a group of individuals into a single and dismissable other.

 It’s easier to divide a line between you, the speaker, and a group than it is between you and many separate persons.
 The latter separation would imply you understand a distinct difference between you and each person.
-This more intimate and respectable position is not one of easy tribalism, yet one of
+This more intimate and respectable position is not one of easy tribalism, yet one of antisocial understanding.

 When one thinks in terms of persons, it’s much more difficult to segregate blankly between groups of people and oneself.